Achievable logoAchievable logo

 Performance fees

-If working with a specific type of client, an adviser may be able to retain some of their portfolio gains.
-For example, let’s assume an adviser makes a net annual return of $100,000 for a client under a 2% performance fee structure.
-In this scenario, the adviser would keep $2,000 of the gains made on top of the advisory fees already collected.
+If working with a specific type of client, an adviser may be able to keep a portion of portfolio gains.
+For example, assume an adviser produces a net annual return of $100,000 for a client under a 2% performance fee structure.
+In this scenario, the adviser would keep $2,000 of the gains, in addition to any advisory fees already collected.

-Performance fees can also be structured as fulcrum fees, where performance is judged against a benchmark.
+Performance fees can also be structured as fulcrum fees, where performance is measured against a benchmark.
 Stock indexes like the S&P 500 are commonly used as benchmarks.
-For example, assume an adviser’s performance fee is based on how high a portfolio outperforms the S&P 500.
-If the S&P 500 had annual returns of 10%, the adviser would be paid escalating fees once a client’s portfolio exceeded a 10% return.
+For example, assume an adviser’s performance fee is based on how much a portfolio outperforms the S&P 500.
+If the S&P 500 returns 10% for the year, the adviser would be paid escalating fees once the client’s portfolio exceeds a 10% return.

 NASAA rules allow performance fees to be collected from qualified clients, defined as any client with: